 In affiliate marketing, your ability to create a community and keep users engage creates an incredible opportunity to increase your profits because it builds a mentality of repeat business for your members.
 The features in Drupal that add these community features could easily allow you to setup forums and membership areas of your website that keeps visitors active and coming back time and time again.

 Joomla has a massive development community working on the platform to build it the best it can be.
-There are thousands of free and paid extensions to the platform that add many of the features you’ve just read into the basic installation.
-Joomla is excellent for websites that require multiple users such as a community driven website or if your business blog has multiple authors from within the company.
+There are thousands of free and paid extensions to the platform that adds many of the features you’ve just read into the basic installation.
+Joomla is excellent for websites that require multiple users such as a community-driven website or if your business blog has multiple authors from within the company.